bparanj/crystal/programming/iac/docs/deployer/rails-deploy.md

 Ensure that `host.ini` is the correct name and that the file is in the current directory from which you're running the command.
 If the file is elsewhere, specify the full path.

 5. **Permissions**: Ensure that the `rails.pem` file and your inventory file have appropriate permissions.
-The `.pem` file should typically have `400` permissions to restrict it to read-only by the file's owner:
+The `.pem` file should  have `400` permissions to restrict it to read-only by the file's owner:

 ```bash
 chmod 400 path/to/rails.pem